minshi123/gitlab/doc/development/fe_guide/graphql.md

 #### Using `fetchMore` method in components

-Usually, when making an initial fetch, we want to start a pagination from the beginning, In this case, we can skip passing a cursor or we can pass `null` explicitly to `after`.
+When making an initial fetch, we usually want to start a pagination from the beginning.
+In this case, we can either:

+- Skip passing a cursor.
+- Pass `null` explicitly to `after`.

 After data is fetched, we should save a `pageInfo` object.
 Let's assume we're storing it to Vue component `data`:

 ```javascript
 data() {